nn-tran/nn-tran.github.io/README.md

 ## My personal website

-This is a heavily modified version from Manu Aurora's [template](https://github.com/manuarora700/simple-developer-portfolio-website)
+This is a heavily modified version of Manu Aurora's [template](https://github.com/manuarora700/simple-developer-portfolio-website).